ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 <h2 id="build-profiles">Build profiles</h2>

 Arm Mbed OS 5 defines three collections of toolchain flags used during the build.
 These are __build profiles__.
+These are collections of toolchain flags used during the build.
 The three build profiles are *develop*, *debug* and *release*.
 The Mbed Online Compiler uses the *develop* build profile.
-When building from Arm Mbed CLI, you may select the build profile by passing your desired build profile, by name or path, to the --profile argument.
-You can also specify custom- or user-defined build profiles by giving the path to the JSON file defining the build profile.
+When building from Arm Mbed CLI, you may select the __build profile__ by passing your desired build profile, by name or path, to the __--profile__ argument.

 ### Develop